 Chisholm likely expected challenges during her campaign, and she certainly encountered a fair amount.
 She received multiple threats against her life, including assassination attempts, and was granted Secret Service protection to ensure her safety.
 Chisholm also had to sue to be included in televised debates.

 There was even controversy where there could have been encouragement.
-Her decision to run for the Democratic nomination caught many members of the Congressional Black Caucus (CBC) off-guard, and they weren’t happy that she acted before a formal and unified decision could be made.
-But Chisholm was done with waiting; when the subject of the CBC came up on the night she announced her campaign, she told the crowd, “While they’re rapping and snapping, I’m mapping.”
+Her decision to run for the Democratic nomination caught many members of the Congressional Black Caucus off-guard, and they weren’t happy that she acted before a formal and unified decision could be made.
+But Chisholm was done with waiting; when the subject of the Congressional Black Caucus came up on the night she announced her campaign, she told the crowd, “While they’re rapping and snapping, I’m mapping.”

 Chisholm was well aware that her biggest source of support came from women and minorities and often advocated on their behalf, so it shocked many of her supporters and constituents when she visited political rival George Wallace after an assassination attempt sent him to the hospital—and ultimately left him paralyzed—in 1972.
 Wallace, who was governor of Alabama, was known for his racist comments and segregationist views, but Chisholm checked on him.
 She said she never wanted what happened to him to happen to anybody else.